hellomaxime/hellomaxime/README.md

 ## This is not the only things I did

 I have also learned other tools such as Kubernetes or Docker.
-You can look my techninal skills on my resume.
+You can look at my techninal skills on my resume.